yurko86/mysql-and-jupyter-docker/readme.md

 ## Start
-To spin up containers with database and jupyter notebook use:
+To spin up the containers with database and jupyter notebook use:
 ```
 ./start.sh
 ```